 “Us,” they chuckle, scratching their testicles and belching.

-Out of makers and takers, the latter has a fake job, because the government mismanages much revenue.
-Democrats commit crimes, like providing illegal immigrants sanctuary, making theft a minor infraction, or persuading schoolgirls to cut off their breasts.
-When a government allows bums to defecate all over footpaths and shoplift freely, taxes automatically become stolen money.
+Out of makers and takers, the latter has a fake job because the government mismanages much revenue.
+Democrats commit crimes like providing illegal immigrants sanctuary, making theft a minor infraction, or persuading schoolgirls to cut off their breasts.
+When a government allows bums to defecate all over sidewalks and shoplift freely, taxes automatically become stolen money.

 Those who hate capitalism and rail against it face a soul-crushing dilemma: they cannot resist its produce.
-Imagine a New Jersey socialist in the 1930s, Clarence, who hated capitalism with a passion.
+Imagine a New Jersey socialist in the 1930s, Clarence, who passionately hated capitalism.
 Clarence had heard about refrigerators but refused to buy one because they were the product of capitalism.
 Then came the heatwave of 1936, and Clarence struggled in temperatures of 110 degrees Fahrenheit (43.3 C.) in July.
 Sweating like a pig, Clarence visited a friend and sat on his porch, fanning himself with a newspaper.
 “It’s hotter than a hoochie coochie today,” he lamented.

 “Beer?” his friend asked.

 “You bet,” Clarence said, licking his dry lips.

 His friend fetched an ice-cold glass of beer, and Clarence took the drink, gasping, “It’s so cold!”
 Draining the glass in one go, he groaned with pleasure, “That was heaven!”